-- 1. All Emergency Departments (EDs) should be familiar with the term Acute Behavioural Disturbance (ABD) and the recognition of potential cases. - 2.
-All EDs should have a locally agreed strategy for the management of cases of ABD. - 3.
-All EDs should have an identified area suitable to provide verbal and environmental de-escalation of ABD cases when required. - 4.
+- 1. All practitioners of Emergency Medicine should be familiar with the term Acute Behavioural Disturbance (ABD) and the recognition of potential cases. - 2.
+The care of a patient presenting with ABD should be provided by a senior Emergency Medicine practitioner. - 3.
+All EDs should have a locally agreed strategy for the management of cases of ABD. - 4.
+All EDs should have an identified area suitable to provide verbal and environmental de-escalation of ABD cases when required. - 5.
 All EDs should have 24/7 access to sufficient security staff to provide support.
 These staff should be appropriately trained to provide additional de-escalation and where appropriate, restraint of patients to support clinical care.
-Where this is not provided, the Trust should clearly describe any alternative provision and how this fulfils the requirements of the Health and Safety at Work Act 1974. - 5.
-Early sedation should be considered in severe cases of ABD, including where prolonged activity or restraint has taken place. - 6.
+Where this is not provided, the Trust should clearly describe any alternative provision and how this fulfils the requirements of the Health and Safety at Work Act 1974. - 6.
+Early sedation should be considered in severe cases of ABD, including where prolonged activity or restraint has taken place. - 7.
 In most cases of ABD requiring parenteral sedation, intramuscular ketamine or droperidol are recommended agents.